0xd13a/0xd13a.github.io/_posts/2018-01-02-2017-SANS-Holiday-Hack-Challenge-Writeup.md

 </Elf>
 ```

-The vulnerable XML parser will down our evil DTD and, in turn, exfiltrate file c:\greatbook.txt to the external server.
+The vulnerable XML parser will download our evil DTD and, in turn, exfiltrate file c:\greatbook.txt to the external server.
 The file contents turn out to be the full address of the Page 6 of the Great Book:

 ```
 http://eaas.northpolechristmastown.com/xMk7H1NypzAqYoKw/greatbook6.pdf